FlorianRappl/piral-cli-local-feed/README.md

 Plugin for the `piral-cli`.
 Adds a command to run a local feed service.

+Extends the Piral CLI commands and options to run a local feed service.

 ## Installation

 Install the plugin either locally or globally.